urol-e5/protocols/2020-01-01-Instantaneous-Calcification-Protocol.md

     - Poison all brown bottle samples using 75uL of saturated mercuric chloride.
 Invert the bottles to mix. **Make sure to perform this in the fume hood, wear appropriate PPE, and dispose of all hazardous waste appropriately)**.
     - After fixing all bottles, make sure the cap is screw on **TIGHTLY and parafilm the cap well**
     - When ready for transport, make sure each parafilmed bottle is placed in secondary containment when transporting (ie. put bottles in plastic sealable bag).
 Additionally, make sure the bottles are packed in the case that will be traveling in such a way that they will not knock around in transport all that much.
-    	-We had bottles explode in Pelican cases and lost samples because caps were not checked or wrapped or secondarily packed and now pelican cases are contaminated with Mercuric chloride!

 4. <a name="References"></a> **References**